Yagmur AMANVERMEZ1, Serife Gonca ZEREN2, Seher Merve ERUS3, Arzu BUYRUK GENC4

 Findings: The results of the study related to the supervision experiences of psychological counselors yielded the following themes: role of the supervisor, supervision process, feedback from the supervisor, and the number of psychological counselors and clients.
 Similarly, themes related to experiences of psychological counselors in peer supervision were as follows: effects of the peers, professional development, and negative perceptions about peer supervision.
 The opinions of psychological counselors regarding online supervision and peer supervision yielded two themes: the strengths and the drawbacks of the online environment.

-group supervision, peer supervision, online supervision, online peer supervision
+Keywords: Group supervision, peer supervision, online supervision, online peer supervision.